-A little over half way between the foreshore and the back beach between Rye and St.Andrews beach is a suburb called Fingal where the hot springs are located.
+A short 90 minute drive from Melbourne cbd down the end of the Peninsula, a little over half way between Rye foreshore and St.Andrews beach is a suburb called Fingal where the hot springs are located.

 There is plenty of on-site free car parking for guests and wheelchair access as well.

 The Mornington Peninsula hot springs

 The natural thermal mineral waters of the hot springs rises deep from underground heated by the Earth’s core and locked away for more than 10,000 years, the water here is collected from roughly 637 metres below the surface directly into your bath.

 Each spa is drained and cleaned every night after use and refilled from the earth’s natural mineral springs ready for use the following day.

 There are over 70 globally inspired packages, making this premier wellness destination and award winning natural hot springs your top choice.

 As the business has grown over the years so too has the list of bath house options available; everything from private bathing, body treatments and even a reflexology walk.

 Founded by two brothers after a trip to Japan, they became obsessed with the bathing culture that existed in the Asian countries and wondered if such a culture would take off in Australia.

 To their delight they found potential in the Mornington Peninsula in 1979 and by 1997, the Sorrento Hot springs had been created.